Ensembl/ensembl-website-help-and-docs/docs/about-ensembl/legal-and-privacy/privacy-and-cookies.md

 ---
 slug: privacy-and-cookies
-title: Privacy and Cookies
+title: Privacy and cookies
 description: Information about our privacy policy and use of cookies
 status: draft
 ---

-# Privacy and Cookies
+# Privacy and cookies

 (Information on state management and cookies on 2020 site - web to provide)